LightVessel: Exploring Lightweight Coronary Artery Vessel Segmentation via Similarity Knowledge Distillation: Methodology

 \subsection{Adversarial Similarity Distillation}

-To further enhance $S$ to learn more refined semantic information from $T$, we propose the ASD module as depicted in Figure \ref{fig:figure4}.
+To further enhance $S$ to learn more refined semantic information from $T$, we propose the ASD module.
 More specifically, the ASD module calculates the pixel similarity between the prediction results of teacher network and annotations.
 Thus, the ASD module supervises the spatial correlation between predictions and annotations for pixel-level feature realignment.
-To retain abundant spatial semantic information, the Euclidean distance is implemented as a metric.
+To retain abundant spatial semantic, the Euclidean distance is implemented as a metric.
 And it is defined as:

-Where $T$ denotes the predictions of teacher network, $G$ shows the annotations.
-Then the $L2$ loss function is carried out to supervise the pixel-wise semantic knowledge transfer from $T$ to $S$.
-The loss function is defined as:
+Where $T$ denotes the predictions of teacher, $G$ shows the annotations.
+The $L2$ loss function is carried out to supervise the pixel-wise knowledge transfer from $T$ to $S$.
+It is defined as:

-In addition, we utilize the labels and predictions of student network to define the cross-entropy loss function to constrain the training of student network.
+In addition, we utilize the labels and predictions of student to define the cross-entropy loss function.
 It is defined as: